 Without a steady and reliable supply of cash, your business cannot survive.
-Both traditional and non-traditional term loans can offer the money you need at terms you can handle.
+Both traditional and non-traditional term loans might offer the money you need at terms you can handle.
 Read on to learn what differentiates old-school term loans from their less conventional counterparts.

 What’s the Difference Between Traditional Term Loans and Non-Traditional Loans?